GoogleCloudPlatform/instruqt-content/README.md

  * Adds `tiv` for printing images in the terminal via `tiv -256 /path/to/image.png`.

 Use it by adding `gcr.io/instruqt-shadow/base` to your `Dockerfile`, or setting it as your image in `config.yaml`.
 Modify it by editing the contents of `base-container/git diff `.

 ## Convensions

-It's recommended that you put `set-workdir /home` in `setup-shell` so the user has a clean working directory with whatever challenge files exist, as opposed to `/root` which is the Instruqt default.
+ * It's recommended that you put `set-workdir /home` in `setup-shell` so the user has a clean working directory plus relevant challenge files, as opposed to `/root` which is the Instruqt default.

+ * At the end of `fail-message`, add `Type "hint" if you get stuck.` and put a hint in `/root/hint.txt` so there's always a way to move forward.